RazrFalcon/notes-on-svg-parsing/src/auto-size.md

 # Automatic document size

-A document size in SVG is optional.
+A document size is optional in SVG.
 Meaning you can skip `width`, `height` and `viewBox` attributes on the root `svg` element.

 ```xml